p4lang/p4lang.github.io/_events/2019-09-23-euro-p4-workshop.md

 Late submissions (1 page abstract, WITHOUT PROCEEDINGS) deadline: August 10th, 2019 Late submissions notification: August 23rd, 2019

-### Submission instructions
-* Papers must be formatted following the guidelines shown in the [ANCS website](http://www.ancsconf.org/home/paper-submission-2019)
-* Papers submitted to EuroP4 should be of no more than six (6) single-spaced pages (including references).
-* Posters/Demos submitted to EuroP4 should be of no more than two (2) single-spaced pages (including references).
-* All papers must be submitted electronically via the submission site: [EuroP4 HotCRP](https://europ4.hotcrp.di.fc.ul.pt/home/)

-### Late Submission instructions
-* Papers submitted to EuroP4 should be of no more than one (1) page (including references).
-* All papers must be submitted electronically via the submission site: [EuroP4 Late Submission HotCRP](https://europ4.hotcrp.di.fc.ul.pt/1pageAbstracts/)

 ### Venue

 University of Cambridge